Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this to understand how SSH will connect to a host,' which provides clear usage context.
-However, it does not explicitly mention when not to use or provide alternative tools, though the sibling list makes the distinction straightforward.
+The description says 'Use this to understand how SSH will connect to a host,' which provides clear context.
+However, it does not explicitly mention when not to use it or alternatives among siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.